-A. Goal: Further Wisconsin's tradition of clean and open government.
+A. Goal: Facilitate compliance with the requirements of Wisconsin's campaign finance, lobbying, and ethics laws.

-B. Objective/Activity: Ensure the accessibility of public information regarding campaign finance, lobbying, and ethics reports filed with the Commission, as well as actions taken by the Ethics Commission, by leveraging available technology, creating instructional materials, and providing assistance to candidates, committees, treasurers, lobbyists, principals, state and local officials, and the public.

-- C.A.
-Goal: Facilitate compliance with the requirements of Wisconsin's campaign finance, lobbying, and ethics laws., and ensure reported information is readily accessible to the public. - A-1.
-Objective/Activity: Provide training, educational materials, and assistance to the regulated community and the public, focusing on applicable registration and reporting requirements. - A-2.
-Objective/Activity: Conduct timely audits of registration and report information, consistent with statutory requirements. - A-3.
-Objective/Activity: Provide informal and formal advisory opinions, as well as informal guidance, in a timely manner whenever requested to do so. - B. Goal: Support the operation of open and responsible government, and preserve the integrity of governmental decision-making, and protectwhile protecting the rights of individuals. - B-1.
-Objective/Activity: Promptly make reported campaign finance, lobbying, and financial disclosure information publicly available. - B-2.
-Objective/Activity: Maintain the Wisconsin Campaign Finance Information System (CFIS), Eye On Lobbying website, and Statements of Economic Interests website in order to facilitate the registration and reporting requirements under applicable Wisconsin Statutes, as well as making the disclosure of reported information readily accessible and understandable. - B-3.
-Objective/Activity: Investigate complaints of possible violations of the ethics code, lobbying law, and campaign finance law and seek appropriate remedies as circumstances merit.:
+A-1.
+Objective/Activity: Provide training, educational materials, and assistance to the regulated community and the public, focusing on applicable registration and reporting requirements.

+A-2.
+Objective/Activity: Conduct timely audits of registration and report information, consistent with statutory requirements.

+A-3.
+Objective/Activity: Provide informal and formal advisory opinions, as well as informal guidance, in a timely manner whenever requested to do so.

+B. Goal: Support the operation of open and responsible government, and preserve the integrity of governmental decision-making, and protect the rights of individuals.

+B-1.
+Objective/Activity: Promptly make reported campaign finance, lobbying, and financial disclosure information publicly available.

+B-2.
+Objective/Activity: Maintain the Wisconsin Campaign Finance Information System (CFIS), Eye On Lobbying website, and Statements of Economic Interests website in order to facilitate the registration and reporting requirements under applicable Wisconsin Statutes, as well as making the disclosure of reported information readily accessible and understandable.
-provide training materials and assistance to committees, candidates and treasurers; promptly make reported information publicly available; and conduct timely audits of the system in order to ensure compliance with Wisconsin's campaign finance laws.

-Goal: Identify interests influencing legislative activities.

-Objective/Activity: Facilitate the registration and reporting requirements codified in chapter 13, subchapter III of Wisconsin Statutes regarding lobbying principals, lobbyists, and state agency legislative liaisons; provide training materials and assistance to lobbyists, principals, and state agency legislative liaisons; facilitate access to information regarding who is lobbying, the organizations employing lobbyists, the issues on which they are lobbying, as well their activities and expenditures.

-Goal: Provide information to the public on the financial interests of candidates and state officials.

-Objective/Activity: Facilitate and enforce the financial disclosure reporting requirements in chapter 19, subchapter III of Wisconsin statutes, make the information available for public inspection, and notify candidates and state officials of requests for their information.

-Goal: Enforce statutory requirements.
-This goal fosters the continued high standards of ethical conduct by state government officials, lobbyists, and lobbying organizations through independent investigation and reassures the public that the State of Wisconsin is equipped to redress conduct that falls short of statutorily established standards.

-Objective/Activity: Investigate possible violations of the ethics code, lobbying law, and campaign finance law and seek appropriate remedies or exoneration as circumstances merit.
+B-3.
+Objective/Activity: Investigate complaints of possible violations of the ethics code, lobbying law, and campaign finance law and seek appropriate remedies as circumstances merit.